09himanshu/shrinkvid/README.md

   - Write the compressed files to the local server.
   - Upload the compressed files to the AWS S3 bucket with the original file path and remove the previous file.
   - Remove the compressed files from the local server.
-  - Sleep for 5 seconds before processing the next file.
+  - Sleep for 1 minutes before processing the next file.

 ### Contributing
 Feel free to open issues or submit pull requests for any improvements or bug fixes.